robertbrook/the-island/the-island.md

 I looked back toward the far side of the stream, which seemed at once very close and far away.
 A thin film hung in the air.
 I knew I couldn't stay there and must go on, if only to get beyond the smell of the yellow ditch.
 Slowly I pulled myself away and up the bank, back to where the road started again.

 The smell faded only a little, but anything was better than staying by the bank.
 Tired, I rejoined the road and stumbled slowly on.
+I realised why I was the only person on the road: there was no-where to go.
+Only one way was left for me, onwards to the city, to get my papers and to leave the island.

+The road on this side was even better than before.
+Surely this was not a road for carts, but for motors.
+The surface looked, again, newly-laid.
+The road passed straight ahead, starting to cut an embankment into the thickly-wooded hillside.
+The ground rose and fell, but the road simply sliced through.

+9350